 • The unsubsidized portion of a FFEL Consolidation Loan

-If you are responsible for paying interest on your student loans while they are in grad school deferment, you have two options: 1) you can make interest-only payments on the loans while they are in deferment; 2) if you choose not to make these interest-only payments, the accrued interest will capitalize on the loan when the deferment period is over.
+If you are responsible for paying interest on your student loans while they are in grad school deferment, you have two options: 1) you can make interest-only payments on the loans while they are in deferment; 2) if you choose not to make these interest-only payments, the accrued interest will capitalize (be added to the loan principal) when the deferment period is over.

-In order to qualify for student loan deferment , students must meet certain criteria including:
+In order to qualify for student loan deferment, you must meet one of the following requirements:

 • You’re enrolled at least part-time at a qualifying university

 • You’re unemployed or unable to find employment (for up to three years)

 • You’re currently volunteering in the Peace Corps

 • You’re on active-duty military service (or are in the 13 months following that service)